 Searching for the right road bike saddle in today's marketplace can be quite a confusing task.
 Making sense of which shape, size, material, or anatomic relief channel is right for you can be a real challenge.
-Even within the same manufacturer's product line, it can be hard to tell the difference between different models that have a similar style or even the same name.
-Finding the right saddle for your body type and riding style is extremely important, since getting it wrong can have painful consequences.
+Even within the same manufacturer's product line, it can be hard to tell the difference between different models with a similar style or even the same name.
+Finding the right saddle for your body type and riding style is extremely important since getting it wrong can have painful consequences.
 Lucky for you, this is where we come in.
 Our team spent several months researching and selecting the best saddles on the market and then hit the road with them to figure out which styles suit which types of riders, to help you find the one that's right for you.
 We break down our testing process below and describe each rating metric that we used.

 Related: Buying Advice for Road Bike Saddles